dannsam/xenko-docs/manual/animation/additive-animation.md

     ![Choose play mode](media/animations-additive-animations-4.png)

+    For more information about previewing animations, see [Preview animations](preview-animations.md).

-## Apply additive animations to your model
+## 2. Apply additive animations to your model

 Now, you can use additive animation with the another motion that uses the same skeleton and skinned mesh:

-1. In **Asset View** right click to create a new asset and add **Scripts -> Animation Start**.
+1. In the **Asset View** right click to create a new asset and add **Scripts -> Animation Start**.
 AnimationStart is a Startup script which you can use to load a list of playing animations into your model.
 Recompile your project to apply the changes and make the script available.

     ![Animation start](media/animations-additive-animations-animation-start.png)

-2. In **Scene view**, select the desired entity.
+2. In the **Scene view**, select the desired entity.

     ![Select an entity](media/animations-use-3d-animations-select-entity.png)

-3. In **Property grid**, click _Add animation component_ and choose **Animations**.
+3. In the **Property grid**, click _Add animation component_ and choose **Animations**.
 You need animation component on your entity in order to animate it.

     ![Add animation component](media/animations-use-3d-animations-add-animation-component.png)